suncoast-devs/handbook/lessons/react-intro/lecture.md

 # JSX Files and _transpiling_

-You may have noticed that we define our React Components in files that end in `.jsx` instead of `.js`.
+You may have noticed that we define our React Components in files that end in `.tsx` instead of `.ts`.

-The `.jsx` extension allows our editors and our code management tools to know we are using the `JSX` extensions.
+The `.tsx` extension allows our editors and our code management tools to know we are using the `JSX` extensions.

-Browsers do not understand `JSX` by default so a [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) step takes place automatically.
-This step turns our `JSX` into plain `JavaScript` that a browser **can** understand.

 ---